algaj/SystemOverride/README.md

 ## Contributing

-Currently, this project is not open to contributions as it is a private repository.
+Currently, this project is not open to contributions.
+I personally don't have any plans right now with this game.

 ## License
-This repository is proprietary and does not allow the use of the code or the assets without written permission.
+See LICENSE file.